 - Industry/solution level Personalisation

 This style covers all the accounts that you want to target but doesn’t have the resources for personalization and customization.
 These will often be smaller accounts and can be counted in thousands.

-You may target these accounts with specific outbound tactics, sometimes customized by industry or solution, but the rest of the time you’ll simply use broad demand gen tactics but target specific accounts, including ABM advertising, content syndication, and events.
+You may target these accounts with specific outbound tactics, sometimes account segmentation by industry or solution, but the rest of the time you’ll simply use broad demand gen tactics but target specific accounts, including ABM advertising, content syndication, and events.

-Programmatic ABM is basically traditional marketing with account-level targeting.
-The key difference from demand gen is that instead of scoring leads, you track account-level engagement and wait until the account hits a sufficient threshold to label them a Marketing Qualified Account.
+Programmatic account-based marketing is basically traditional marketing with account-level targeting.
+The key difference from demand generation is that instead of scoring leads, you track account-level engagement and wait until the account hits a sufficient threshold to label them a Marketing Qualified Account.

-No one style is better than another and all three tiers of ABM play a role in your business.
+No one style is better than another and all three tiers of account based marketing play a role in your business.
 Most important is that you answer these three questions…

 - Which accounts go to which tier?

-- How much sales and marketing effort goes into each tier of accounts?
+- How many sales and marketing effort goes into each tier of accounts?

 - How much revenue and pipeline you expect to drive from each tier?